hwanglab/tcga_tmb_prediction/README.md

 -- R: to plot KM survival curves

 ## Reqirements:
--- pathology slides: you need to get access tcga_blca .svs pathology slides from tcga data portal (freely downloading) OR you can get access them from hwang_lab shared disk (for hwang lab memembers)
+-- pathology slides: you need to get access tcga_blca .svs pathology slides from tcga data portal (freely downloading) OR you can get access them from hwang_lab shared disk (for hwang lab members)

 -- matlab toolbox: you need to download matlab openslide toolbox (freely online)